lorenzoreyes/Fogonero/README.md

 This analysis can be improved.
 I did not want to write a book, but we can add warnings to monitor our investment.
 Such as a relational simple-moving-average to check if we are in a bullish trend or not.
 Try to add something and remake this by doing it your own, just copy-paste you will not have an idea of the process.
+Check the excel provided to do proper backtest.